shabad/Artist-Management/README.md

-# In Studio Artists management with front end studio website
+# In Studio Artists Management

 This is a PHP website for a Tattoo Studio.
 Users can view various artists that work in the Tattoo Studio along with their previous art works.